Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Evaluation

+In Figure~\ref{fig:energy-eff-uci} we analyse how speedups translate to energy consumption reduction. \blue{We observe a clear relationship between the two lines indicating that a higher speedup indeed reduces energy consumption.
+Due to dynamic voltage-frequency scaling this relationship does not necessarily hold for any general computing task, as at light loads the CPU/GPU governor might lower the CPU/GPU frequency, and thus, the power consumption.
+This would lead to a more complex relationship among power, energy, and speedup.
+However, DL computation is, based on our experience with mobile devices, highly demanding leaving no space for the governor to reduce the frequency and make the speedup -- energy consumption relationship non-trivial. }

-In the end, we note that the adaptation strategy calculation, i.e. deciding which approximation level to use, plays virtually no role in the overall energy consumption.
-Irrespective of which of the three strategies presented in Section~\ref{sec:strategies} we employ, the process boils down to either \textit{i)} comparing the current and the past predicted class (``naive'' strategy), \textit{ii)} assessing the equality of $M$ predictions, where $M$ is a small integer, and comparing the updated integer reliability metric $V$ with a constant threshold (``state-driven'' strategy), or \textit{iii)} comparing the softmax confidence with a constant threshold (``confidence-driven'' strategy).
-Each of these calculations is performed in a constant time that is negligible compared to an execution time of even a single neural network operation.
-The choice of the strategy, however, impacts the levels that the neural network will be approximated with.
-Thus, in the remainder of the evaluation we examine the mobile deep learning accuracy and energy efficiency afforded by different approximation adaptation strategies.
+The adaptation strategy calculation, i.e. deciding which approximation level to use, plays virtually no role in the overall energy consumption.
+Irrespective of which of the two strategies presented in Section~\ref{sec:strategies} we employ, the process boils down to either assessing the equality of $M$ predictions, where $M$ is a small integer, and comparing the updated integer reliability metric $V$ with a constant threshold (``state-driven'' strategy), or comparing the softmax confidence with a constant threshold (``confidence-driven'' strategy).
+Each of these calculations is performed in a constant time that is negligible compared to an execution time of even a single NN operation.
+The choice of the strategy, however, impacts the levels that the NN will be approximated with.
+Thus, in the remainder of the evaluation we examine the mobile DL accuracy and energy efficiency afforded by different approximation adaptation strategies.